XP-NETWORK/xpjs/README.md

   const tezosResult = await factory.transferNft(
     tezos, // The Source Chain.
     velas, // The Destination Chain.
-    algoChosenOne, // Or the NFT object you have chosen from the list. algorandSigner, // The Tron signer object (see p.
+    tezosChosenOne, // Or the NFT object you have chosen from the list. tezosrandSigner, // The Tron signer object (see p.
 3.5 above).
     "ADDRESS OF THE RECEIVER" // The address whom you are transferring the NFT to.
   );
   console.log(tezosResult);

+  // TON example:
+  const tonResult = await factory.transferNft(
+    ton, // The Source Chain.
+    abeychain, // The Destination Chain.
+    tonChosenOne, // Or the NFT object you have chosen from the list. tonSigner, // The Tron signer object (see p.
+3.5 above).
+    "ADDRESS OF THE RECEIVER" // The address whom you are transferring the NFT to.
+  );
+  console.log(tonResult);
 })();
 ```